wp-plugins/simple-facebook-twitter-widget/readme.txt

 This plugin uses Facebook Graph API v2.3 to generate a Facebook Page feed.
 Many sites are currently running Facebook Like Boxes which will become **deprecated on June 23rd, 2015**.
 The Page Plugin lets you easily embed and promote any Facebook Page on your website.
 Just like on Facebook, your visitors can like and share the Page without having to leave your site.

 <strong>Widget Instructions</strong><br>
-Add a customizable Facebook widget through `Appearance -> Widgets` and choose “Simple Facebook Page Widget.”
+1. Add a customizable Facebook widget through `Appearance -> Widgets`
+2. Choose *Simple Facebook Page Widget*.
-Update the “Facebook Page URL” and click `Save`.
+3. Update the *Facebook Page URL* and click `Save`.
-See the [screenshots](https://wordpress.org/plugins/simple-facebook-twitter-widget/screenshots/) for examples.
+4. See the [screenshots](https://wordpress.org/plugins/simple-facebook-twitter-widget/screenshots/) for examples.

 <strong>Shortcode Instructions</strong><br>
 Base Shortcode Example: